 You're always doing laundry.
 We do diaper laundry twice a week.
 Twice.
 Folding and putting them away isn't hard, it is actually quicker and more enjoyable than folding socks.
 The process itself isn't complicated either.
 We dump solids in the toilet (no swishing necessary), throw the diaper in our lined diaper pail, and twice a week, dump everything including the liner in the machine.
 Oh, and F.Y.I., you should be dumping solids in the toilet with disposables too.

-The obligatory cute baby in
+The obligatory cute baby in a cloth diaper picture. |

 The baby is always wet.
 Most cloth diapers have a "stay-dry layer" against the skin.
 Which is a fancy term for material that wicks away moisture without drying out baby's skin like disposables do.
 Sure, he feels a bit of dampness, but I'd rather that then some chemical I can't even pronounce rubbing up against his tush.
 Plus, it'll help to potty train him a lot quicker.